geudde/attic-chest/pages/13.reference/01.porden/docs.md

 BOOK IV.
 THE SEA.
 179

-" Alas! my generous lord !" she cried, " I claim,
+" Alas! my generous lord!" she cried, " I claim,
-" The sport of wayward fate, Miranda's name !
+" The sport of wayward fate, Miranda's name!
 " Yet if this form have rais'd one thought of love,
-" Oh ! let that thought thy mind to mercy move,
+" Oh! let that thought thy mind to mercy move,
 " Still let thy generous hand my pledge restore*
 " And leave me not more wretched than before."